alloy/neo-metaphysics/README.md

 Then, open [localhost:3000/graphiql](http://localhost:3000/graphiql) in your web browser, and hit run on the query!

-Oh and also grab a ticket for [GraphQL Summit 2017](https://summit.graphql.com/), a 2-day GraphQL conference in San Francisco on October 25-26.

 ### What does this do?

 In short, this combines two GraphQL APIs: